canonical/pebble/docs/reference/cli-commands/plan.md

 (reference_pebble_plan_command)=
 # plan command

-The plan command prints out the effective configuration of Pebble in YAML
+The `plan` command is used to show the plan with layers combined.

 ## Usage